danielbodnar/awesome-stars/BY-LANG.md

 ## Others

+- [nuxt/starter](https://github.com/nuxt/starter) - Create a new Nuxt project, module, layer or start from a theme with our collection of starters.
+- [ncwilson78/System-Prompt-Library](https://github.com/ncwilson78/System-Prompt-Library) - A library of shared system prompts for creating customized educational GPT agents.
+- [giuliacassara/awesome-social-engineering](https://github.com/giuliacassara/awesome-social-engineering) - A curated list of awesome social engineering resources.
+- [thirtythreeforty/3340_kicad](https://github.com/thirtythreeforty/3340_kicad) - My library of custom and collected KiCAD drawings
 - [nuxt/awesome](https://github.com/nuxt/awesome) - A curated list of awesome things related to Nuxt.js
 - [webui-dev/bun-webui](https://github.com/webui-dev/bun-webui) - Use any web browser as GUI, with Bun in the backend and HTML5 in the frontend.
 - [ddvk/remarkable2-recovery](https://github.com/ddvk/remarkable2-recovery) - recovery tools for reMarkable 2